AusDTO/gov-au-ui-kit/README.md

 ![](https://www.dto.gov.au/images/govt-crest.png "logo of the DTO")

-UI-core is maintained and funded by the [Digital Transformation Office](https://www.dto.gov.au/).
+UI-Kit is maintained and funded by the [Digital Transformation Office](https://www.dto.gov.au/).

 ## README todos